Discrete-Event Controller Synthesis for Autonomous Systems with Deep-Learning Perception Components

-\emph{b) Quantification of DNN perception uncertainty.} The use of DNN perception introduces aleatory uncertainty into the autonomous system since DNNs are not guaranteed to predict accurately on all inputs.
-In the first \acronym~stage, we use a mechanism that relies on DNN verification techniques to empirically quantify the uncertainty of the DNN outcomes.

-Let $X\subset \mathbb{R}^d$ be a \emph{representative test dataset} for the DNN classifier~\eqref{eq:classifier}, i.e., a set of classifier inputs that reflects the inputs that the autonomous system using the DNN will encounter in its ODD.
-For any test input $x\in X$, let $f^*(x)\in [K]$ be the label (i.e., the true class) of $x$, which is known since $X$ is a test dataset.

-\acronym\ uses $n\geq 0$ DNN verification techniques $\mathit{verif}_1$, $\mathit{verif}_2$, \ldots, $\mathit{verif}_n$ to identify subsets of $X$ for which the classifier is likely to achieve higher accuracy than for the entire set $X$.\footnote{Note that \acronym\ is also applicable in the special case when $n=0$, i.e., when no verification techniques is used.} We use the $n$ verification methods to partition the test dataset $X$ into $2^n$ subsets comprising inputs $x$ with the same verification results.\footnote{As typical values for $n$ are $n=1,2,3$, there will only be a small number of such subsets.} Formally, for a DNN classifier $f$ and any $v=(v_1,v_2,\ldots,v_n)\in\mathbb{B}^n$, we define the test data subset
+\emph{b) Uncertainty quantification.} DNN perception introduces aleatory uncertainty since DNNs cannot classify all inputs accurately.
+To quantify this uncertainty, \acronym~uses $n\geq 0$ DNN verification techniques $\mathit{verif}_1$, $\mathit{verif}_2$, \ldots, $\mathit{verif}_n$, and a test dataset $X\subset \mathbb{R}^d$ that represents a \emph{statistically representative sample} of the inputs that the AS will encounter in operation.
+The $n$ verification techniques are used to partition $X$ into $2^n$ subsets comprising inputs $x$ with the same verification results.
+We note that using only a few verification techniques (e.g., $n\leq 3$) yields a small number of such subsets.
+Formally, given a DNN $f$, \acronym~constructs the subset